 Thank you for your interest in online auctions with A&M Auctioneers and Appraisers, LLC.
 Online bidding is the future of personal property auctions; it allows prospective buyers to bid from the comfort of their own home, while still maintaining the competitive nature of a traditional auction.
 Below are some common questions regarding the Online Auction process.
 We hope that this will help you familiarize yourself with the system.
 If you have questions we haven’t answered below, feel free to give us a call!
 (410) 835-0384.

-At A&M Auctions we utilize two online bidding services at this time.
+At A&M Auctions we utilize 2 online bidding platforms at this time.
 They are HiBid and Proxibid.
 The type of Auction and the nature of the items being sold will determine which auction platform we are using.
 On average 9/10 Auctions that we conduct will be on HiBid.com.
 Click either button below to view our upcoming auctions.

-Most of our Household Merchandise Auctions are held on HiBid.com
+Most of our Weekly General & Household Merchandise Auctions are held on HiBid.com

 Our specialty Auctions including Decoy/Firearm/Sportsman’s Auctions are held on Proxibid.com